It’s a worrying time to be in charge.

 Tip #3: Get perspective

-Not all worries are created equally – but when we’re in panic mode, or feeling overwhelmed, it can be difficult to make distinctions between the truly important things and the trivialities.
-Every new email can start to feel like a threat and every minor disaster has the potential to be the straw that breaks the camel’s back.
+Not all worries are created equally, but when we’re in panic mode or feeling overwhelmed, it can be difficult to distinguish between the truly important things and the trivialities.
+Every new email can start to feel like a threat, and every minor disaster has the potential to be the straw that breaks the camel’s back.

-The reality is: at least 50% of what you’re currently worried about won’t happen, or doesn’t really matter that much.
+The reality is that at least 50% of what you’re currently worried about won’t happen or doesn’t matter that much.
 You’re overcomplicating most of it, because the boundary between when one worry starts and another ends isn’t clear anymore.
 It’s time to simplify.

-You can’t work with what you can’t see, so rather than walking around with an amorphous worry cloud over your head, break it into pieces.
-Write down all of the things you’re currently stressing over, and sort through it, Marie Kondo style.
+You can’t work with what you can’t see, so break it into pieces rather than walking around with an amorphous worry cloud over your head.
+Write down everything you’re currently stressing over, and sort through it, Marie Kondo style.

 Use an Eisenhower urgent/ important matrix, score each worry out of 10 or list them in order of significance.
 It doesn’t matter what tool you use, the key is to use one.
 Organising your fears makes them far more conquerable.